Skip to main content

-Here's a question that could save your family £18,200 this year: do you know what your local council actually pays for care home places in your area?
+Do you know what your local council actually pays for care home places in your area?

 This isn't about being difficult or unreasonable.
-It's about having the same information that care home managers use every day when negotiating with local authorities.
+It's about having the same information that care home managers use every day when working with local authorities.
 Information that, until recently, most families never knew existed.

 Answer these 5 questions to determine your negotiation potential: